 Baby Kookaburra Chick

-Instead of being forced out of the territories on reaching maturity, most young kookaburras stay and help their parents defend the family's territory and to rear and protect further offspring.
+Instead of being forced out on reaching maturity, most young kookaburras stay and help their parents defend the family's territory and to help raise and protect further offspring.

 The Kookaburras are found throughout eastern Australia where they live is eucalyptus forests and woodlands.
 They have also adapted well to humans and can frequently be found in urban parks and gardens.
 Humans have also introduced kookaburras to Tasmania, Western Australia and even New Zealand!